 - With the mixer on low/medium slowly stream the butter into the mixing bowl until all combined.

 - Transfer batter to a piping bag and refrigerate for at least 1 hour.
+Once batter is chilled pre-heat oven to 350 Degrees F.

 - Bake in the oven for 7-8 minutes or until edges turn golden brown.